 “Kenya is the economic hub of East Africa, she’s debt riddled and any threat to its economic well being will spell doom to its sustenance.
-The government ain’t taking any chances, one slip up and we have another IDP problem that will cost billions to manage and an economic recovery plan that will cost trillions to execute,” Bugasu Omega, a law student at Kabarak University said.
+The government ain’t taking any chances, one slip up and we have another IDP problem that will cost billions to manage and an economic recovery plan that will cost trillions to execute,” Bugasu Omega, a legal practitioner said.

 Post-election violence is not new in the country.
 2007 marked the bloodiest year in the country’s history after ethnic clashes erupted following an indecisive election that the electoral commission said incumbent President Mwai Kibaki won.
 The violence claimed the lives of about 1,500 people and displaced half a million others.
 It sparked an investigation by the International Criminal Court.

-Kenya also held a contentious poll in 2017 that sparked huge countrywide protests, hundreds were killed by police officers in the ensuring chaos and the Supreme Court annulled the presidential poll, a first in Africa.
+Kenya also held a contentious poll in 2017 that sparked huge countrywide protests.
+Hundreds were killed by police officers in the ensuing chaos and the Supreme Court annulled the presidential poll, a first in the African continent.

 A run off was held 60 days later even as massive protests led by former Prime Minister Raila Odinga rocked the country.
-Odinga boycotted the poll that Kenyatta won garnering over 90% of votes cast and was not held in western Kenya due to the ensuing violence.
+Odinga boycotted the poll that Kenyatta won garnering over 90% of votes cast.
+However, voting failed to take place in large chunks of Western Kenya and in the Coast, due to the ensuing violence.

 There are fears that similar election-related violence may take place as the upcoming election is set to be a high-stakes contest likely to pit Deputy President William Ruto, who has fallen with his party boss Kenyatta, against Odinga.